DeanChung13/waybeam/README.md

 - `index.html` - Main website structure
 - `style.css` - Styling for the website
 - `assets/` - Directory for images and other assets

-## Deployment

-The site can be deployed to any static web hosting service such as:
-- GitHub Pages
-- Netlify
-- Vercel
-- Amazon S3